 chubby bunny, with gum and trivia

-One person (or the group) comes up with a bunch of questions to ask one partner about the one the wedding shower is for (fifteen is solid).
+Here’s how this wedding game works: one person (or the group) comes up with a bunch of questions to ask one partner about the one the wedding shower is for (fifteen is solid).
 For example, you can ask where they met, what book the partner likes the most, etc. You record all of the responses, and at the shower you ask the guest of honor the questions in real time.
 He or she has to guess what their partner answered, and every time the answers don’t match or the answers are wrong, he or she has to pop a piece of gum into their mouth—the chewier, the better (think Bubble Yum).
 This also works if both partners are invited; just turn it into a competition to see who can still talk by the end of the round.

 PUB TRIVIA gets personal